Partial regularity for minima of higher-order quasiconvex integrands with natural Orlicz growth: Preliminaries

 We will apply this estimate on balls, on which we can note this estimate is scale invariant.

-\begin{rem} The boundary condition (\ref{eq:linear_divform}) will be interpreted as simply requiring $u \in W^{k,\varphi}_0(\Omega,\bb R^N).$ This can be made precise by defining suitable trace operators (see for instance \cite{article:Lacroix74,article:Palmieri79}), but this will be sufficient for our purposes. \end{rem}
+Note that the boundary condition (\ref{eq:linear_divform}) will be interpreted as simply requiring $u \in \WW^{k,\varphi}_0(\Omega,\bb R^N).$

-This result is well-known and follows from the results in \textsc{Agmon, Douglis, \& Nirenberg} \cite{article:ADN2} in the $L^p$ setting, which extends to the Orlicz setting using the interpolation results of \textsc{Peetre} \cite{article:Peetre70}.
-We will sketch a more elementary argument based on the interpolation results of \textsc{Stampacchia} \cite{article:Stampacchia65}, using a modern formulation which closely follows the argument of \textsc{Krylov} \cite{article:Krylov07}.
-We note that by using pointwise estimates for the maximal function in the $L^q$ scales instead of $L^2,$ more general estimates in a similar spirit have also been obtained by \textsc{Dong \& Kim} \cite{article:DongKim18}.
+This result is well-known and follows from the results in \textsc{Agmon, Douglis, \& Nirenberg} \cite{article:ADN2} in the $\LL^p$ setting, which extends to the Orlicz setting by interpolation.
+We will sketch a more elementary argument based on the interpolation results of \textsc{Stampacchia} \cite{article:Stampacchia65}, using a modern formulation using maximal functions (see \emph{e.g.}\,\cite{article:Krylov07,article:DongKim18}), which we combine with a Marcinkiewicz-type interpolation argument.
+In the case $k=1$, these methods were also surveyed by the author in \cite[Chapter 3]{thesis:Irving22}.

-\begin{proof}[Sketch of proof] We first establish the result for when $\varphi(t) = t^p,$ for which we let $L = (-1)^k \nabla^k : \bb A\nabla^k$ viewed as a linear operator $W^{k,p}_0(\Omega,\bb R^N) \to W^{-k,p}(\Omega,\bb R^N) \simeq W_0^{k,p'}(\Omega,\bb R^N)^*.$ When $p=2$ we can use the Plancherel theorem to show that for any $\omega \subset \bb R^n$ open we have
+\begin{proof}[Sketch of proof] We first establish the result for when $\varphi(t) = t^p,$ for which we let $L = (-1)^k \nabla^k : \bb A\nabla^k$ viewed as a linear operator $\WW^{k,p}_0(\Omega,\bb R^N) \to \WW^{-k,p}(\Omega,\bb R^N) \simeq \WW_0^{k,p'}(\Omega,\bb R^N)^*.$ When $p=2$ we can use the Plancherel theorem to show that for any $\omega \subset \bb R^n$ open we have

-for all $u \in W^{k,2}_0(\omega,\bb R^N),$ from which we can deduce unique solvability in $\omega$ using the Lax-Milgram lemma.
-If $p\geq 2$ we will establish an a-priori estimate, so let $u \in C^{\infty}_c(\Omega,\bb R^N).$ Then if $x_0 \in\overline\Omega$ and $0<R<R_0$ with $R_0>0$ sufficiently small, we have the problem
+for all $u \in \WW^{k,2}_0(\omega,\bb R^N),$ from which we can deduce unique solvability in $\omega$ using the Lax-Milgram lemma.
+If $p\geq 2$ we will establish an a-priori estimate, so let $u \in \CC^{\infty}_c(\Omega,\bb R^N).$ Then if $x_0 \in\overline\Omega$ and $0<R<R_0$ with $R_0>0$ sufficiently small, we have the problem

-admits a unique solution $w \in W^{k,2}_0(\Omega \cap B_R(x_0),\bb R^N).$ Since the difference $v = u-w$ satisfies $Lv = 0$ in $\Omega \cap B_R(x_0),$ by standard energy methods (see for instance \cite[Section 5.11]{book:Taylor1_11}) we have the uniform estimate
+admits a unique solution $w \in \WW^{k,2}_0(\Omega \cap \B_R(x_0),\bb R^N).$ Since the difference $v = u-w$ satisfies $Lv = 0$ in $\Omega \cap \B_R(x_0),$ by standard energy methods (see for instance \cite[Section 5.11]{book:Taylor1_11}) we have the uniform estimate